 Dental Managed IT Services

 In a major cyberattack, Aspen Dental was breached.
 It affected over 1,000 practices and millions of patients.
-IT Support now includes HIPAA Compliant Cyber Security.
+IT Support for dentist office west palm beach now includes HIPAA Compliant Cyber Security.
 This event shows the healthcare sector's vulnerabilities.
 This is especially true for dental practices that may ignore cybersecurity.
 Here’s a closer look at how such breaches can be prevented, drawing lessons from the Aspen Dental experience.

 1. Regular Security Audits and Risk Assessments